-For questions regarding school transportation issues, contact: Transportation Coordinator, Bonnie Bagley or District Secretary, Joanne Mitsdarffer at 217-226-4042.
+For questions regarding school transportation issues, contact the Transportation Coordinator or District Secretary at 217-226-4042.

 Bus Conduct

 Appropriate bus behavior is very important as misbehavior may jeopardize the safety and well-being of all students riding the bus, as well as other vehicles who share the road.